Can Your Spouse Enforce Your Premarital Agreement in Your Divorce?

 The unconscionability element must have been present when the agreement was executed.
 Any resulting disproportionate effects of the contract at the time that it is enforced are immaterial if unconscionability wasn’t at play when the contract was signed.
 To put it more simply, if the premarital agreement disproportionately favors your spouse at the time of your divorce, it doesn’t make the agreement unconscionable.

-Contact a Skilled Sugar Land, Texas, Divorce Lawyer Today
+Contact A Skilled Richmond, Texas, Divorce Lawyer Today

 Divorce is always challenging, but if you’re facing a premarital agreement that’s poised to leave you with less than you’re entitled to, the situation is more difficult still.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, has the dedication, experience, and determination to aggressively advocate for your case’s best possible resolution, and he’s here to help.
+Our divorce attorneys in Sugar Land, Texas, have the dedication, experience, and determination to aggressively advocate for your case’s best possible resolution, and he’s here to help.
 Please schedule an appointment today by contacting or calling our office at (832) 276-9474.